55 Emotional Journal Prompts for Processing Emotions

 8. Describe a hobby or activity that helps you relax and find peace within yourself.
 How can you make it a priority and find more time for it?

 9. Write about a person or group that has positively impacted your emotional well-being.
-How can you nurture and keep those connections for ongoing support?
+How can you nurture and keep those connections for support?

 30-day guided journals